Participant Information Leaflet - Understanding the Employer Delivery of Good Work in the UK before, during and after the Coronavirus pandemic

-You are invited to take part in a research study.
+You are invited to contribute to a research study.
 Before you decide, you need to understand why the research is being done and what it would involve for you.
 Please take the time to read the following information carefully.
 Talk to others about the study if you wish.

-Please ask me if there is anything that is not clear or if you would like more information.
-Take time to decide if you wish to take part.
+Please ask us if there is anything that is not clear or if you would like more information.
+Take time to decide whether or not you wish to take part.

 Who is organising and funding the study?